 Share this:

+See the incredible journey from concept to completion.
 As you watch the ICU take shape, know that each brick, each piece of equipment, and each newly opened room is a direct result of your generosity.
+A testament to the community’s unwavering support and dedication to enhancing healthcare for all.

 Click to Enlarge and Play Video With Sound